theeye-io-team/theeye-changelog/README.md

 * Cloud Domain Enterprise login (Azure AD integration)

-* Can send notification using email and username
+* Notifications can now be sent using email and username.

-* Approval task with dynamic approvers.
-Can set the approver during task Triggering.
-Specify the approvers in the previous task of a workflow or from the triggering task.
+* Dynamic approvers for Approval tasks.
+Approvers are set during task Triggering and should be defined in the previous task of a workflow or from the triggering task.

-* Task and Workflows with ACL's and dynamic ACL's.
-This allowes to assign the workflow/task (job) execution to particular users.
+* ACL's and dynamic ACL's for Task and Workflows.
+This allows assignment of the workflow/task (job) execution to particular users.
 The ACL's must be set during task triggering.

-* Task Arguments can now be Optional
+* Task Arguments can now be set as Optional

-* Core Arguments JSON encoded (optional).
-The core will JSON.encode all task arguments and within the scripts will be required to JSON.decode each argument.
-This will be made automatically in next releases.
+* Core Arguments as JSON encoded (optional).
+The core will JSON.encode all task arguments and JSON.decode for each argument will be required within the scripts.
+Future releases will perform this process automatically.

 * Added Task input type JSON.
-Validate user input only.
+Validation only applicable for user input.

 * Approval Task parametrization: success_enabled, failure_enabled, cancel_enabled, ignore_enabled

-* It is posible to set properties dynamically in some tasks. (working on the documentation)
+* Task properties can now be set dynamically. (working on the documentation)

 * Username was added to env THEEYE_JOB_USER

-* Can now dynamically set user_inputs , user_inputs_member
+* Can now dynamically set user_inputs, user_inputs_member

-* Optional during triggers can be set via API and via task output (working on the documentation)
+* Optional during triggers can be set via API and task output. (working on the documentation)

 * Workflow Job table view.
-The jobs list is displayed aligned in columns.
-The columns are filled in with the arguments received in the first step (task) of the workflow.
+The jobs list is displayed aligned in columns, each filled in with the arguments received in the first step (task) of the workflow.

-* Core API new endpoints added.
+* New endpoints added in the Core API.

 | method | path | description |
 | ----- | ----- | ----- |